 The Company recognizes revenue for the sale of the product at the point in time when our performance obligation has been satisfied and control of the product has transferred to our customer, which generally occurs upon shipment, pickup or delivery to a customer based on terms of the sale.
 Contracts with customers are typically short-term in nature with completion of a single performance obligation.
 Product is sold to foodservice, retail, institutional and other distribution channels.
 Products are delivered to customers primarily through our own long-haul fleet, common carrier or through a Company owned direct store delivery system.
 These delivery costs, \$6,661 and \$5,299 for fiscal years 2022 and 2021, respectively, are included in selling, general and administrative expenses in the accompanying consolidated financial statements.
 Shipping and handling that occurs after the customer has obtained control of the product is recorded as a fulfillment cost rather than an additional assured service.
-Costs paid to third party on behalf of the government are excluded from net revenue.
+Costs paid to third party brokers to obtain contracts are recognized as part of selling expenses.
+Other sundry items in context of the contract are also recognized as selling expense.
+Any taxes collected on behalf of the government are excluded from net revenue.